ragumz/udacity_react-native_project03_mobile-flashcards/README.md

 * All React components of this project were created trying to follow the DO ONE THING principle and all good practices taught during the course, however due to React development unexperience, they may have grown more than expected.
 * The components should be better segregated to Presentational and Container Components, may even use PureComponents.
 * Some common behavior should be placed on a parent component class and inherited.
-* On Deck or Comment edit, detect if the values changed before handling backend and redux state data saving.
+* Make Deck and Card editing, giving delete option also.
+* Show a Deck's Card list and allow inline editing.
-* Make list sorting options save by page route.
+* Make Deck and Card list sorting options, saved by screen.
-* Improve Udacity api-server to manage more fields and operations to better Category, Deck and Comment use.
+* Improve AsyncStorage management to allow more operations and user's full control of its data.
-* Better way to discover the category name on current page URL when on any Deck component to block category change.
-* The CSS should be improved.
+* All components' styles could be improved.
+* Ensure that `sharedOperations.showAlert()` function calls managed by shared userMessage redux state shows only once to the user.
+* Improve iOS screen styles, make platform unique instructions where required and test on a real Apple device.

-## Create React App
+## Create React Native App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [`expo init`](https://expo.io/learn).

-## Backend Server
+## AsyncStorage Management

 To simplify the development process, Udacity provided a backend server to develop against.
 The backend API uses a fixed set of categories, decks and comments data.